meta11ica/TwitchVOD-AndroidTV/README.md

 ## Getting Started

 ### Notes
-I implemented the add to favourites in an ugly way (minimalist) until I work on the Personal Settings Fragment.
+I implemented the add to favourites in an ugly/quick and dirty way until I really work on a Personal Settings Fragment.
 #### Add a streamer to your favourite list
 Click the Search button, then type your streamer id (username) and click Search.
 The streamer is added to your favorite list.